andrebot/webCrawler/Readme.md

 npm run tdd
 ```

  ## Considerations
  * No config file was created due to how small was this project.
 I would end up creating more complexity by creating it;
  * I did this not concurrently because this was what was asked for me to do;
  * Test files are in its own folder to better integrate with nyc;
  * I do believe that JavaScript can be better coded using object composition, that is why I did not use Classes;
  * No task automator was added because *NPM* took care of everything.
-No need of complex task handling.
+No need of complex task handling;
+ * We are not crawling over URLs with query parameters because this is usally a page listing data.
+This would generate a bunch of equals assets with little differences.
+However, feel free to toggle it on.